Supporting sustainable tourism to Antarctica

 International Association of Antarctic Operators

 Nearly all visitors to the Antarctic do so under the supervision of the International Association of Antarctic Tour Operators (IAATO).

 IAATO is an international member association, comprising over 110 respected companies and organizations from Argentina, Australia, Belgium, Canada, Chile, France, Germany, Italy, Japan, Netherlands, New Zealand, Norway, People's Republic of China, Russia, South Africa, Sweden, Switzerland, United Kingdom and United States.
 IAATO members work together to develop, adopt and implement operational standards that mitigate potential environmental impacts.
 Numerous guidelines have been adopted over the last 25 years that have proven to be successful in avoiding such impacts.
 Waterproof cooperates with IAATO operators and takes great pride of educating passengers on wilderness etiquette and visitor guidelines.

 Become an ambassador!

-IAATO recognizes that modern climate change is a significant threat to the Antarctic environment and has established a working group to promote awareness and understanding of climate change in the Antarctic resulting from human activities worldwide, and to develop advice for IAATO members to be climate-change friendly.
+IAATO recognizes that modern climate change poses a recurring threat to the Antarctic environment.
+IAATO has therefore set up a working group to promote awareness and understanding of climate change in Antarctica caused by human activities worldwide, and to develop advice for IAATO members on how to be environmentally friendly.

-Experiencing Antarctica first hand is a privilege for anyone who visits, whether a tourist, scientific researcher, travel industry professional, ship crew member or national program employee.
+Discovering Antarctica is first and foremost a privilege for everyone who visits it, whether you come as a tourist, scientific researcher, travel industry professional, crew member or national program employee.

 Having no native population, Antarctica needs ambassadors who will champion this unique environment in a global context.

 We encourage you to take part and follow developments in the news and in your governments regarding the science and management of climate change, particularly as it affects Polar Regions.
 Learn more about climate change, its implications for the global commons and what you can do to help minimize and mitigate the changes.